skip to main content

 TOXICITY

-The Mandevilla is considered mildly toxic to pets and humans if ingested.
+The Mandevilla is considered toxic to pets and humans if ingested.
+Plus, the milky sap that drips out of cut stems can irritate your skin.

 ADDITIONAL CARE